Implementing visual schedules in my classroom was a pivotal moment for us.

 Object schedules are perfect for early learners and students with visual impairments.
-They provide a basic schedule using concrete objects to represent a different activities or transitions.
-For example, a pencil might indicate that it is time for writing and a paintbrush might mean it is time to transition to art class.
+They provide a basic schedule using concrete objects to represent different activities or transitions.
+For example, a pencil might indicate it is time for writing, and a paintbrush might mean it is time to transition to art class.
 The meaning of each object within the schedule (especially the more abstract objects) must be explicitly taught and practiced over and over.
-Run through each transition with the student, physically touching the items and modeling the expectations that occur with each schedule change.
+Run through each transition with the student, physically touching the items and modeling the expectations that come with each schedule change.

-For this object schedule, Cassidy (@cassidyteach) raided the dollar stores and party city for these supplies and attached the items to corrugated plastic board with hot glue and zip ties.
-She included a picture of the visual on the back when the students begin transitioning to using a picture schedule to help them make that connection.
+For this object schedule, Cassidy (@cassidyteach) raided the dollar stores and party city for these supplies and attached the items to a corrugated plastic board with hot glue and zip ties.
+She included a picture of the visual on the back when the students begin transitioning, using a picture schedule to help them make that connection.

 When first teaching the expectations of the first/then board, pair the “first” activity with a highly preferred reinforcer.
 Once the first task is completed, the second activity should occur immediately after.
 (You can grab this first/then board here, which comes in 14 color-coded versions, as well as black and white).

 I transitioned my older students to notebook schedules.
-This portable option was effective and convenient for when students traveled different settings throughout the school.
-I used the same visuals as my wall schedule, however this was more discrete and could be taken from place to place within the room or the school.
+This portable option was practical and convenient for students when they traveled to different settings throughout the school.
+I used the same visuals as my wall schedule; however, this was more discrete and could be taken from place to place within the room or the school.